starship/starship/docs/de-DE/config/README.md

 ## Zig

 By default the the `zig` module shows the currently installed version of [Zig](https://ziglang.org/).
-Das Modul wird nur dann angezeigt, wenn eine der folgenden Bedingungen zutrifft:
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file